 Jigs and Fixtures

-Two of the materials are for the Stratasys F370 3D printer: Diran 410MF07 and ABS-ESD7.
+Two of the materials are for the Stratasys F370: Diran 410MF07 and ABS-ESD7.
 The Diran filament is a nylon-based formulation that’s incredibly durable and smooth, allowing it to slide against other materials and hold up to abrasive manufacturing settings; it’s also rather light.
 These characteristics make it a great choice for fabricating jigs and fixtures that need to be regularly positioned into grooves and slots.

 ABS-ESD7 was previously available only on Stratasys Fortus printers but is now available on the F370 as well.
 The material is ESD-safe, meaning it doesn’t build up electrostatic discharge.
 It’s designed to be used in static-sensitive environments where fine particles, dust, and powders are present.
 Coincidentally, that means it’s well-suited for many 3D printing applications that involve lots of powders.